Population annealing with topological defect driven nonlocal updates for spin systems with quenched disorder: Methodology

 \subsection{Confidence on the solution found}

 Due to their heuristic nature, algorithms such as SA or PA may not reach the global, \textit{true} ground state of a certain model at hand.
 In such cases, one has to conform with a measure of the likelihood of the solution found being a global minimum, or as close as possible to it.
 Specifically for PA, we can assess this likelihood by means of measuring two different parameters on the final population of the algorithm's run.
 The first one, $g_0$, is the fraction of replicas that, in the final population, are in the same minimum energy state detected during the entire simulation, $g_0=N_0/R$, with $N_0$ counting the number of times that this state appears in the final stage.
+Given that PA can accurately estimate the free energy of the simulated system, $g_0$ can be estimated as well from its definition

+with $E_0$ the ground state energy of the system.
+The value obtained by measuring $g_0$ from $N_0$ in the simulation should coincide with Eq.~\ref{eq: g0} in the limit of infinite replicas \cite{Wang2015}.
 The second considered parameter is the effective number of surviving families $N_{\rm{eff}}$, which measures the number of replicas that have found the lowest energy state \textit{ independently}.
 The effective number of surviving families can be measured as

 with

 the family entropy and $\nu_j$ the fraction of replicas present at the end of the simulation that descend from replica $j$ in the initial population.
 Effectively, family entropy is a measure of the equilibration or thermalization of the sample \cite{Wan2015B}.